tfle/dotfiles/README.md

     chezmoi managed

-Open the source directory (~/.local/share/chezmoi):
+Edit dotfiles like so:

-    chezmoi cd
+    chezmoi edit ~/.config/nvim/init.vim

-Any changes in the source directory are pushed automatically (enabled in ~/.config/chezmoi/chezmoi.toml).
+Changes are committed and pushed automatically (enabled in ~/.config/chezmoi/chezmoi.toml).